jkunimune/Djastiz/word_guide.md

 ### vrong
 _verb_
-	*backwardness*; distance or fraction away from a goal or destination
+	*lagging*; distance or fraction away from a goal or destination

 ### vrth
 _noun_